Pushing the Limits of Block Rotations in Post-Training Quantization: Experimental Results

 \paragraph{Implementation Details.} To describe our implementations, we decouple the \emph{quantization graph} from the \emph{quantization pipeline}.
 The former specifies where permutations and rotations are inserted into the compute graph, while the latter defines how different methods are composed throughout our experiments.
-Figure~\ref{fig:mixquant_architecture} illustrates the quantization graph architecture primarily considered in our experiments.
-Rotations are merged into linear layers when possible (\(R_1\) and \(R_2\)) and online rotations are only present at the inputs to the down projection layer in the feedforward network~(\( \Tilde{R}_3 \)). {\OurMethod}~is defined at the pipeline level as a framework for equalizing permutation-equivariant regions; concrete methods correspond to different compositions of permutation, rotation, and rounding algorithms within the pipeline visualized in Figure~\ref{fig:mixquant-pipeline}.
-We primarily evaluate two \OurMethod~compositions. \textbf{\OurMethod\(^*\)} composes our {MassDiff} permutation with full-vector Hadamard rotations at \( R_1 \) and \( R_2 \), block Hadamard rotations at \( \Tilde{R}_3 \), and Qronos rounding. \textbf{\OurMethod\(^\dag\)} uses the same permutation and block rotation at \(\Tilde{R_3}\), but learns full-vector rotations \(R_1\) and \(R_2\) via Cayley optimization~\cite{SpinQuant} before rounding to nearest (RTN).
-For all \OurMethod~variants, we apply block rotations only at \( \Tilde{R}_3 \) and equalize only those regions in the graph; \( R_1 \) and \( R_2 \) are full-vector and are not equalized.
-We provide hyperparameters and additional implementation details in Appendix~\ref{appendix:details}.
-Furthermore, we perform a series of ablation studies to assess the impact of key design choices in Appendix~\ref{appendix:ablations}, including the permutation method, rotation merging strategy, and pipeline composition.
-We implement all variants of \OurMethod~in PyTorch with the Brevitas quantization library \cite{brevitas}.
-We quantize all models using a single AMD Instinct MI210 GPU \footnote{AMD, AMD Instinct, and combinations thereof are trademarks of Advanced Micro Devices, Inc.} with 64GB of memory.
+Figure~\ref{fig:perq_architecture} illustrates the quantization graph architecture primarily considered in our experiments.
+Following QuaRot~\cite{QuaRot} and SpinQuant~\cite{SpinQuant}, rotations are merged into linear layers when possible (\(R_1\) and \(R_2\)) and online rotations are only present at the inputs to the down projection layer in the feedforward network~(\( \Tilde{R}_3 \)). {\OurAlgo}~is defined at the pipeline level as a framework for equalizing permutation-equivariant regions; concrete methods correspond to different compositions of permutation, rotation, and rounding algorithms within the pipeline visualized in Figure~\ref{fig:perq-pipeline}.
+We primarily evaluate two \OurAlgo~compositions. \textbf{\OurAlgo\(^*\)} composes our {MassDiff} permutation with full-vector Hadamard rotations at \( R_1 \) and \( R_2 \), block Hadamard rotations at \( \Tilde{R}_3 \), and Qronos rounding. \textbf{\OurAlgo\(^\dag\)} uses the same permutation and block rotation at \(\Tilde{R_3}\), but learns full-vector rotations \(R_1\) and \(R_2\) via Cayley optimization~\cite{SpinQuant} before rounding to nearest (RTN).
+For all \OurAlgo~variants, we apply block rotations only at \( \Tilde{R}_3 \) and equalize only those regions in the graph; \( R_1 \) and \( R_2 \) are full-vector and are not equalized.
+To isolate MassDiff's contribution from the rest of the pipeline, we evaluate ``No Permute'' variants of both \OurAlgo\(^*\) and \OurAlgo\(^\dag\) on perplexity and zero-shot tasks (Appendix~\ref{appendix:ablations}, Table~\ref{tbl:no_permute_baselines}).
+We provide hyperparameters and additional implementation details in Appendix~\ref{appendix:details}, and further ablations on alternative permutation algorithms, rotation merging strategy, and pipeline composition in Appendix~\ref{appendix:ablations}.